ejohns32/Thesis-Code/README.md

 Most files can be run standalone for verification / timing purposes.
 Some files have unit tests while others just check equality with alternate implementations.

+use clusterEval.py to evaluate the quality of clusters The output isn't verbose so you'll need to look at the code to see what the outputted numbers are